1. Global mobility is the seamless operation of a company and its workforce across international borders.

 - Employment of tax specialists to ensure your business gets the best tax arrangement

 Compensation is critical to your global mobility strategy.
 With a clear compensation structure, your employees will know what they can expect when they move to a new country—and feel excited about the prospect.
-Work with your New Horizons global mobility consulting team to determine the business standards in the countries you’ll be expanding to.

 When determining the compensation structure for your global employees, there are a lot of factors to keep in mind.
 These include: